jburleson/cloud9-on-openshift/README.md

  - ``v2`` - This Cloud9 version is the GPL-licensed Cloud9 IDE before V3.
 It has officially ended it's development period during
             February 2015 and is the last known Cloud9 version that is GPL-Licensed.
-We use a [Community Maintenance fork](https://github.com/exsilium/cloud9)to provide us the same functionality albeit in a more modern Node.js runtime (Node.js V8 LTS).
+We use a [Community Maintenance fork](https://github.com/exsilium/cloud9) to provide us the same functionality albeit in a more modern Node.js runtime (Node.js V8 LTS).

  - ``v3`` - This Cloud9 version is the current officially maintained [version](https://github.com/cloud9/core).
 It's only available